 In late May and early June, a series of strong storms rocked the Tulsa area, bringing with them high winds and heavy rain, leading to flooding.
-Damage was wide-spread, and left property owners wondering what their next steps would be.
+The damage was wide-spread and left property owners wondering what their next steps would be.

 The Federal Emergency Management Agency, or FEMA, approved multiple counties for Individual Assistance.
 Individual Assistance can provide grants to homeowners and renters to help pay for temporary housing and home repairs.